Josh Naylor Preview, Player Props: Guardians vs. Giants

-The Cleveland Guardians and Josh Naylor (.394 slugging percentage over his past 10 games, including one homer), take on starting pitcher Alex Cobb and the San Francisco Giants at Oracle Park, Monday at 9:45 PM ET.
+The Cleveland Guardians, including Josh Naylor (hitting .294 in his past 10 games, with two doubles, two home runs, four walks and eight RBI), take on starting pitcher Sean Manaea and the San Francisco Giants at Oracle Park, Tuesday at 9:45 PM ET.

-He reached base in his only plate appearance in his previous appearance against the Angels.
+He collected two extra-base hits in his last game (2-for-5 with a double, a home run and two RBI) against the Giants.

 Josh Naylor Game Info & Props vs. the Giants